-I teach courses in academic writing, rhetoric, and American Studies.
-I also serve as the Director of Composition and oversee Writing Assessment on the Vancouver campus.
+I teach courses in academic writing, professional and technical writing, and rhetoric.
+I also serve as the Director of Composition and Writing Assessment on the Vancouver campus.

 |Course ID||Title||Meeting Time||Location||Semester||Syllabus|

 |English 301||Writing and Rhetorical Conventions|